awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 The default stage name `dev` may indicate the endpoint is at `development` stage.
 If the application is ready for production, set the stage name to a more appropriate value like `prod` when deploying the stack.

+### Amazon API Gateway Public Endpoints

+When deployed with one-click deployment or the `serverless/template.yml` CloudFormation template, an API Gateway will be created with public endpoints.

+The public endpoints are:

+- Write: `https://<API Gateway ID>.execute-api.<region>.amazonaws.com/dev/write`

+- Read: `https://<API Gateway ID>.execute-api.<region>.amazonaws.com/dev/read`

+The public endpoints use a minimum of TLS 1.2 encryption in transit for all requests, as all API Gateway endpoints do [by default](https://docs.aws.amazon.com/apigateway/latest/developerguide/data-protection-encryption.html#data-protection-in-transit).

 ## Required Permissions